dibs-project/dibs/doc/developer.md

 HUB needs a PostgreSQL-Datenbank for Testing.
 By default we assume that there is a local Database named "hub_test". `README.md` its described how to Setup a Database.

+To Test the Connection to DoSV we use Integration Tests.
+For it to work, you need to create an Account on the Test-Portal from Hochschulstart and set BID and BAN in test.properties.

 Testing HUB
 -----------

 To run all tests:

     mvn test

+To run only Integration Tests:

+    mvn test-compile failsafe:integration-test

 start HUB-Development Server
 ----------------------------